Performance cylinder head and induction system development.

 Port velocity is the key, and fuel distribution also needs to be considered.
 Use a port that flows just enough to satisfy the demands of the engine at the intended RPM range.
 When in doubt, it's better to error on the smaller side because velocity will be much higher.

 A smaller port will be much more throttle responsive and produce more Torque than a port that's too big.
-A big port has more CFM capacity, but it's a meaningless number by itself!
+A big port has more CFM capacity, but it's a meaningless number without airspeed data.

 Air at velocity is "stored energy".
 It's this energy that allows the cylinder to continue filling after the piston has stopped (and begins it's travel upward).
 Think of it like a fast moving train that hits a solid cement wall (the stopped piston).
 The train's cars keep moving and continue piling into the wall until all of the energy contained in them has been expended.